Termination of Employment Contract: Important Information

 Handling Termination in a Legally Secure and Professional Manner

 The right to terminate an employment relationship is a significant step that both parties should carefully plan.
 Once the reasons for termination have been clearly defined, it is crucial that both employee and employer understand the decision.
-Under the principle of freedom of termination, either party may choose to end the contract, provided all legal conditions are met.

 With the right information and a structured approach, the process can be handled fairly and in compliance with legal standards.
-However, if an employer initiates termination without mutual consent, they must ensure that all obligations, including severance pay, are met.

 How can Vectra Advisors help?